A single copy of this article may be reprinted for personal, noncommercial use only.

 CLICK TO ENLARGE

 Lymphadenitis is a condition in which your lymph nodes — tissues that help your body fight off illness — become inflamed.
-Mesenteric lymphadenitis (mez-un-TER-ik lim-fad-uh-NIE-tis) is an inflammation of the lymph nodes in the membrane that attaches your intestine, or bowel, to your abdominal wall (mesentery).
+Mesenteric lymphadenitis (mez-un-TER-ik lim-fad-uh-NIE-tis) is an inflammation of the lymph nodes in the membrane that attaches your intestine (bowel) to your abdominal wall (mesentery).
 Mesenteric lymphadenitis usually results from an intestinal infection.

-Mesenteric lymphadenitis occurs mainly in children and teens and often mimics the signs and symptoms of appendicitis.
+Mesenteric lymphadenitis often mimics the signs and symptoms of appendicitis.
 Unlike appendicitis, however, mesenteric lymphadenitis is seldom serious and clears on its own.

 CLICK TO ENLARGE